ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **14\.** Archive files

 In data analysis, there is constant need to archive files for the purpose of storage and sharing.
-By using the archive command, one may package multiple files/directories all into one. (the synatx is ***tar -cvzf tar.name files)
+By using the archive command, one may package multiple files/directories all into one. (the syntax is ***tar -cvzf tar.name files)

     tar -cvzf archive-counts.tgz all_counts.txt partial-count-1.txt partial-count-2.txt